chhayac/TCSS590_NLP_HW/README.md

-Homework Submission # 1
+## Homework Submission # 1
-TCSS590: Natural Language Processing
+### TCSS590: Natural Language Processing
-Winter 2018
+### Winter 2018
-Chhaya Choudhary
+#### Chhaya Choudhary

+Write a function, that given a sequence of three words (w1,w2,w3), would compute the probability of third word using trigram language model p(w3|w1,w2).
+If you're using log-probabilities, use base 2 for computing logs.

 Program can be run from command line as: python <trigram_model.py> <filepath> <word1> <word2> <word3>